zabbix/zabbix/src/go/plugins/oracle/README.md

 *Examples:*
 - tcp://127.0.0.1:1521
 - tcp://localhost

-**Plugins.Oracle.Service** — A service name to be used for connection (SID is not supported).
-*Default value:* XE

-**Plugins.Oracle.KeepAlive** — Sets a time for waiting before unused connections will be closed.
-*Default value:* 300 sec.
-*Limits:* 60-900

-**Plugins.Oracle.ConnectTimeout** — The maximum time in seconds for waiting when a connection has to be established.
-*Default value:* equals the global Timeout configuration parameter.
-*Limits:* 1-30

-**Plugins.Oracle.CallTimeout** — The maximum time in seconds for waiting when a request has to be done.
-*Default value:* equals the global Timeout configuration parameter.
-*Limits:* 1-30

-**Plugins.Oracle.CustomQueriesPath** — Full pathname of a directory containing *.sql* files with custom queries.
-*Default value:* — (the feature is disabled by default)

 ### Authentication
 The plugin can authenticate using credentials specified as key parameters or within named sessions.